friuns2/BlackFriday-GPTs-Prompts/gpts/reverse-dictionary.md

 Please ask me for my first definition.
 Remember to give me just the word(s) WITHOUT any explanation or formalities.
 ```

+## Welcome Message
+Sure, what is your first definition?

 ## Conversation

 **ASSISTANT**: Sure, what is your first definition?